Bass has chance to make history in Los Angeles mayoral race - KESQ

 US Rep. Karen Bass, a longtime Democratic lawmaker who was on President Joe Biden’s short list for a running mate during the 2020 campaign, could make history in California.

-The Los Angeles mayor’s race has pitted Bass against shopping mall developer Rick Caruso, a former Republican and billionaire who has spent more than $40 million driving his message that career politicians in LA are incapable of addressing rising crime or the homelessness crisis.
+The Los Angeles mayor’s race has pitted Bass against real estate developer Rick Caruso in a runoff to replace term-limited Mayor Eric Garcetti, CNN projects.
 If elected, Bass would become the first woman and the first Black woman to lead America’s second-largest city.

 The six-term congresswoman currently represents California’s 37th District.
 She has championed efforts to shape public policy in areas such as child welfare, foster care and prison reform.
 She chaired the Congressional Black Caucus for two years and helped to lead policing overhaul efforts after the deaths of Breonna Taylor and George Floyd in 2020.